sanathaniel/msa/about/Code.md

 <ul>
 	<li> messages sent via MSA communication channels, both internal (e.g., listservs, email, instant messaging, Slack) and external (e.g., social media);</li>
 	<li> participation in MSA governance and the administrative workings of the organization;</li>
 	<li> participation in virtual and in-person events convened by MSA, including formal and informal gatherings taking place during the annual conference (seminars, workshops, panels, receptions, etc.), virtual and off-site conference events such as graduate student or Special Interest Group meet-ups, etc.</li>
+	<li>Ethical expectations for MSA Membership encompass professional behavior both inside and outside MSA-sponsored events.
+These “external” infractions can still be reported to the MSA Ombudsperson (see Options 1 and 2 below).
+If someone is found in violation of the Code of Conduct of one of MSA’s affiliate organizations, then sanctions issued by another organization may also extend to MSA participation. </l>
 </ul>

 <p>The MSA calls upon its members to support these values in judgment and in action in order for the MSA to fulfill its mission and enact its values of free inquiry, collaboration, openness, access, and equity.
 We expect that all members have the opportunity to reap the full benefits of belonging, and MSA members are expected to participate in the work of the organization with integrity and the highest standards of professionalism.</p>